 It didn’t take long before both parties realized that this was a mistake.
 Hardaway played just 16 games for the Heat before the team waived him just four months after initially signing him.

 During this forgettable run, Penny averaged a miserable 3.8 points, 2.2 rebounds, 2.2 assists, and 1.2 steals in 20.3 minutes per contest.

 Joe Johnson made a name for himself during his stint with the Atlanta Hawks, earning a spot to the All-Star squad in six consecutive seasons.
 Simply put, he was not the same guy when he joined the Heat in 2016.

 Johnson arrived in Miami as a free agent in the middle of the 2015-16 campaign, after being waived by the Brooklyn Nets.
-The former All-NBA team member did not sit too long on the waiver wire, with the Heat pouncing on him as soon as he was cleared.
+The former All-NBA Team member did not sit too long on the waiver wire, finding his name on several Heat news outlets as the team pounced on him as soon as he was cleared.

 Amar’e Stoudemire was an absolute stud in his prime.
 The same cannot be said about the Stoudemire who joined the Heat in the final season of his career.

 Stoudemire had a pretty tumultuous final few years in the NBA.
 His mind was still fully intent on carrying on, but his body simply did not feel the same way.
 Similar to Payton and Hardaway, Stoudemire’s final stop was in Miami.
 This was during the 2015-16 season, where he was actually able to suit up for 52 games for the Heat.
 That’s actually not bad considering how he was already 33 at that time, and the amount of lengthy injury spells he had on the sidelines during his earlier years.